 What's Shopify POS?

-The Shopify POS product works to provide an interface for accepting and processing payments in person or by typing in customer payment information.
+Shopify POS is a software product that works to provide an interface for accepting and processing payments in person or by typing in customer payment information.
 That means it caters to retail businesses, those who accept payments while on the road, and anyone who could run a business with a card reader.
 The overall goal of Shopify POS is to bring together online and in-store sales.
 So, the product would make sense for a retail clothing store that not only sells products from a physical storefront but also an online store.
 This way, all sales compile onto the consolidated Shopify dashboard, regardless of where the sales came from.

-What's more, is that you don't need to have an online store in order to utilize the Shopify POS program.
+You don't need to have an online store in order to utilize the Shopify POS program.
 It's possible to sign up for Shopify and install several iPads, card readers, and cash drawers in your facility and never even think about processing a payment online.

 Overall, Shopify POS offers a powerful platform to manage your business, market to customers, and sell your products from any location.
 It's the software that goes along with the hardware we're about to cover in this article.
 The Shopify POS software is what runs on different hardware elements like mobile devices, card readers, and barcode scanners.